mbareford/container-blogs/hpc_container_factory.md

 Once the build has completed, the sandboxed container is converted back to an image file (in fact, the deployment script uses the `--force` flag to ensure that the original image file is overwritten).

-The GROMACS build script is shown below &mdash; the `cmake` command has been abbreviated for clarity.
+The GROMACS build script (called from `deploy.sh`) is shown below &mdash; the `cmake` command has been abbreviated for clarity.

 <details>
   <summary>GROMACS Build Script</summary>